 Underground water impact report (UWIR) for the Surat CMA

-The Surat underground water impact report (UWIR) assesses the groundwater impacts from petroleum and gas operations in the Surat and southern Bowen basins.
+The underground water impact report (UWIR) for the Surat Cumulative Management Area (CMA) assesses the groundwater impacts from resource operations in the Surat and southern Bowen basins.
 It also establishes:

 - strategies to manage the predicted impacts